Skip to Main Content

 French Drains: What You Need To Know

 If the sump pump is a spot treatment, then its French cousin, the French drain, is a comprehensive solution.
-To install a French drain, the contractor you hire on will need to take the following steps:
+To install a French drain, also referred to as interior drainage or drain tile, the contractor you hire will need to take the following steps:

-• Install slotted drainage pipe and covering the laid pipe with gravel.
+- Install a slotted drainage pipe and cover the laid pipe with gravel.

 A French drain will protect the whole of your basement, pulling water from every corner to preserve your belongings as well as the structural integrity of your home.